 After passing the knowledge exam, CPLP candidates then take the Skills Application Exam (SAE).
 The SAE provides candidates the opportunity to demonstrate their ability to apply their knowledge to real world scenarios they might encounter in their work.
 Candidates will be expected to critically review and analyze documents and make decisions regarding the material.

-Candidates will select from one of three Areas of Expertise (AOEs).
+Candidates will select from one of three Areas of Expertise (AOEs) upon registration for their exam:

-All questions map to the chosen AOE and an associated Key Action.
+All questions on the test map to the chosen AOE and an associated Key Action.
 All scenarios, supporting documentation, and questions will be related to the chosen AOE and approx. 25% of the items will be embedded with a global mindset in the chosen AOE.

 Each exam consists of four case studies related to the chosen AOE and will include the following: